Jane Rigby

-Jane Rigby is an American astrophysicist who works at NASA's Goddard Space Flight Center (GSFC) as Senior Project Scientist of the James Webb Space Telescope (JWST).
+Jane R. Rigby is an American astrophysicist who works at NASA's Goddard Space Flight Center (GSFC) as Senior Project Scientist of the James Webb Space Telescope (JWST).
 She has frequently made public appearances and is known for her association with the telescope.
 She has also worked to support inclusivity in science.
 In 2024, she was awarded the Presidential Medal of Freedom by President Joe Biden.

 Originally from Seaford, Delaware, Rigby received a bachelor's degree from Pennsylvania State University, followed by a master's degree and PhD from the University of Arizona.
 In 2010, Rigby joined GSFC as the deputy operations project scientist of the planned JWST, which had been facing cost and schedule issues.
 She became the operations project scientist in 2018, which involved assessing the success of the telescope after its 2021 launch.
 She was involved in the publication of its first results and the release of its first images.
 In 2023, she succeeded John C. Mather as the telescope's senior project scientist.

 Education and personal life

 Jane Rigby was born and raised in Seaford, Delaware.
 Both of her parents were teachers, and she has one sister.
 As a preschooler, her favorite television show was Cosmos, hosted by astronomer Carl Sagan.
 After attending a talk by Sally Ride, when she was about twelve years old, she wanted to become an astronaut, and she participated in Space Camp in Huntsville.
 However, her height was below the requirements for the Space Shuttle program, so she instead chose to pursue astronomy.
 She graduated from Seaford High School in 1996.

 Rigby was an undergraduate student at Pennsylvania State University.
-She was advised by Jane Charlton, who brought her to the first telescope she worked with, the McDonald Observatory in Texas.
-She gained a research interest the growth of galaxies with supermassive black holes.
+She was advised by Jane Charlton, who brought her to the first telescope she worked with, at the McDonald Observatory in Texas.
+She gained a research interest in the growth of galaxies with supermassive black holes.
 She received bachelor degrees in physics and astronomy in 2000, completing an undergraduate dissertation on Magnesium II emission systems.

 Rigby moved to the University of Arizona for graduate studies in 2000, where she was a National Science Foundation Graduate Research Fellow and received a master's degree in 2003.
 She received a PhD from the same institution in 2006, under the supervision of George H. Rieke.
-Rigby spent six months as a postdoctoral fellow at the University of Arizona before being appointed a Carnegie Fellow at the Carnegie Observatories in California.
+Rigby was then appointed as a postdoctoral fellow at the Carnegie Observatories in California.

 Rigby came out as lesbian in 2000.
 When she joined the University of Arizona, homosexuality was against state law.

-There, she met a fellow graduate student in astronomy, Andrea Leistra, whom she later married.
-The couple has a son, born in 2013 or 2014.
-Rigby has also participated in LGBT rights activism; during her postdoctoral work, she campaigned against a California proposition that would have banned same-sex marriage.
+There, she met another graduate student in astronomy, Andrea Leistra, whom she married in 2009.
+Rigby has also participated in LGBTQ rights activism; during her postdoctoral work, she campaigned against the 2008 California Proposition 8, which would have banned same-sex marriage.
+Rigby and Leistra had a son, born in 2013 or 2014.
+Leistra died in 2025.